Africa's pirates have demands - and letterhead, too

 Lest there be any doubt about who Jamal is or what he does, his signature is accompanied by his seal -- yes, Jamal has a stamped seal -- depicting a skull and crossed swords with the name of the group.

 Anything can be insured for the right price, and the risk of people or property being held for ransom is no exception.
-A small coterie of companies, among them Travelers, Chubb and AIG, offer “kidnap and ransom” policies to shipping companies for just these kinds of situations.
+A small coterie of companies, among them Travelers (TRV.N), Chubb (CB.N) and AIG (AIG.N), offer “kidnap and ransom” policies to shipping companies for just these kinds of situations.

 In the event of a hijacking, they will pay up, just as Jamal and his ilk request.